llambiel/letsecureme/post.md

     tar -xvf /var/www/
     sudo chown -R www-data /var/www/

-Remove Nginx default configuration:
+And we remove Nginx default configuration:

     sudo mv /etc/nginx/conf.d/default.conf /etc/nginx/conf.d/default.conf.orig
     sudo touch /etc/nginx/conf.d/default.conf

-And add the following Nginx configuration block in `/etc/nginx/conf.d/default.conf`, so Let's Encrypt client can create the temporary files required to authenticate the domain for which we're requesting the certificate:
+Let's Encrypt client will need to create some temporary files required to authenticate the domain for which we're requesting the certificate.
+To allow this we need to adjust the Nginx configuration block in `/etc/nginx/conf.d/default.conf` with the following:

     server {
         listen 80;